-The flexible pavement design curves (Section 7.5) are based on procedures set forth in Instruction Report No. S-77-1, "Procedures for Development of CBR Design Curves," dated June 1977, and as modified according to the methods described in ICAO Aerodrome Design Manual, Part 3, Pavements, 2nd Edition, 1983, Section 1.1 (The ACN-PCN Method), and utilizing the alpha factors approved by ICAO in October 2007.
+The flexible pavement design curves (Section 7.5) are based on procedures set forth in Instruction Report No. S-77-1, Procedures for Development of CBR Design Curves, June 1977, and as modified according to the methods described in FAA Advisory Circular 150/5320-6D, Airport Pavement Design and Evaluation, July 1995.
 Instruction Report No. S-77-1 was prepared by the U.S. Army Corps of Engineers Waterways Experiment Station, Soils and Pavements Laboratory, Vicksburg, Mississippi.
 The line showing 10,000 coverages is used to calculate Aircraft Classification Number (ACN).

-The following procedure is used to develop the curves shown in Section 7.5:
+The following procedure is used to develop the curves, such as shown in Section 7.5:

-- 1. Having established the scale for pavement depth at the bottom and the scale for CBR at the top, an arbitrary line is drawn representing 6,000 annual departures. - 2.
+- 1. Having established the scale for pavement depth at the bottom and the scale for CBR at the top, an arbitrary line is drawn representing 5,000 annual departures. - 2.
 Values of the aircraft gross weight are then plotted. - 3.
 Additional annual departure lines are drawn based on the load lines of the aircraft gross weights already established. - 4.
 An additional line representing 10,000 coverages (used to calculate the flexible pavement Aircraft Classification Number) is also placed.